lightonai/paradigm-client/README.md

 pip install -U git+https://github.com/lightonai/paradigm-client.git
 ```

-Once the package is installed, make sure to define environment variables PARADIGM_API_KEY and HOST to your API key, e.g. by adding the following lines to your .bashrc
+Once the package is installed, make sure to define environment variables PARADIGM_API_KEY to your API key, e.g. by adding the following line to your .bashrc

 ```
 export PARADIGM_API_KEY="<your api key>"